-Jolene has presented shows annually in Winnipeg since 2000 and toured her work to national and international critical acclaim.
-Select credits include: Today Art Museum (Beijing), Xi’an Art Museum (Xi’an), The Joyce SoHo’s Inbound Festival (New York City), The National Gallery of Canada, The National Arts Centre’s Prairie Scene, International Solo Dance-Theatre Festival (Stuttgart), in/future (Toronto), The Winnipeg Symphony Orchestra’s New Music Festival, New Dance Alliance (New York City), The Winnipeg Art Gallery, The Canadian Museum for Human Rights, collaborative projects with Visual Artist, Wanda Koop, dance: made in canada, Dancing on the Edge, numerous Canadian tours, Femfest, Studio 303, 208 fringe festival performances, 18 years of touring, and more.
+Bailie has produced shows annually in Winnipeg since 2000, created 12 full-length works, and toured her work to national and international critical acclaim.
+Select credits: Today Art Museum (Beijing), Xi’an Art Museum (Xi’an), The Joyce SoHo’s Inbound Festival (New York City), Performance Mix Festival (New York City), The National Gallery of Canada, The National Arts Centre’s Prairie Scene, International Solo Dance-Theatre Festival (Stuttgart), in/future (Toronto), The Winnipeg Symphony Orchestra’s New Music Festival, The Winnipeg Art Gallery, The Canadian Museum for Human Rights, collaborative projects with Visual Artist, Wanda Koop, dance: made in Canada (2009, 2013, 2019), The Dancing on the Edge Festival (2002, 2004, 2005, 2013, 2019), Femfest, Studio 303, Stream of Dance Festival, Guelph Contemporary Dance Festival, numerous Canadian tours, 216 fringe festival performances and hundreds of self-produced performances.

 Bailie holds a Masters of Fine Art in Dance through The American Dance Festival/Hollins University where she studied under Thomas De Frantz and received Fellowships for three consecutive years.
 Her thesis performance, Gloria’s Sensoria, was presented at The American Dance Festival in 2012 under thesis advisor Jeffery N. Bullock.